protonemedia/laravel-eloquent-scope-as-select/README.md

     ->get();
 ```

 Great!
-Now we want to fetch all posts again, and then check if the post was published this year and has at least 10 comments.
+Now we want to fetch all posts again, and then check if the post was published this year and has at least ten comments.

 ```php
 Post::get()->each(function (Post $post) {